 • Installing a dedicated electrical circuit, $250.

-Buying an ENERGY STAR-certified ductless mini-split can give you access to valuable tax credits.
-The mini-split tax credit is $300 for eligible systems installed at your house through December 31, 2021.
-We suggest consulting with your tax professional for more information.
+Installing an ENERGY STAR-certified ductless mini-split can give you access to valuable tax credits.
+The mini-split tax credit is $300 for select systems installed at your house through December 31, 2021.
+We advise consulting with your tax professional for more info.

-Energy companies in Athol also usually offer rebates for installing energy-efficient heating and cooling equipment.
-We’ll help you navigate this process to ensure you have the best value from your new mini-split unit.
+Energy companies in Athol also often have rebates for installing energy-efficient heating and cooling equipment.
+We’ll help you figure out this process to make sure you receive the best value from your new mini-split unit.

-Although getting a mini-split is often pricier than more common heating and cooling systems, it’s a very efficient method to heat and cool troublesome spots in your home.
+Although getting a mini-split is typically costlier than typical heating and cooling systems, it’s a very efficient way to heat and cool difficult spots in your residence.
 These involve:

 • Additions.